 1. In order to be given highest priority for admission, a child has to fall within the definition of 'looked after' in section 22 (1) of the Children Act 1989.
 As this Act applies to England and Wales, a child has to be looked after by an English or Welsh local authority in order to be given highest priority.
 Paragraph 1.7 of the School Admissions Code gives equal highest priority to 'previously looked after children'.
-Given the definition of a looked after child, a child will have to have been looked after by an English or Welsh local authority in order to be gragraph 1.7 of the Code, a child has to have been looked after.
+Given the definition of a looked after child, a child will have to have been looked after by an English or Welsh local authority in order to be considered previously looked after.
 Under paragraph 1.7 of the Code, a child has to have been looked after immediately before they were adopted or became subject to a child arrangement order or special guardianship order.